 Dr. Lotem Goldberg

 Schneider Children’s was established as a dedicated children’s facility with the emphasis on their special needs and hospitalization conditions, from the architectural design and operating an educational center to leisure time activities and a supportive environment for patients and their families.

 Treatment, Research and Training

-A key strength of Pediatrics “A” is its research laboratory established by Prof. Ashkenazi, which conducts clinical research and investigates infectious diseases.
-Research is one of the three components of medical excellence, together with comprehensive, personalized, and empathetic treatment, and training that aims to ensure the continuation of quality care in the future.
+A key strength of Pediatrics “B” is its combination of excellent clinical practice along with clinical research which investigates infectious diseases.
+Research is one of the three components of medical excellence, together with comprehensive, personalized, empathetic treatment and training that aims to ensure the continuation of quality care in the future.